 1. Turn off Share Focus Status

 Focus status can be enabled or disabled independently for each Focus mode.
 Assume you want to share the Focus status for Do Not Disturb Focus but disable it for Sleep Focus.
-In such a case, you must disable it within Sleep Focus, as illustrated below.
+In such a case, you must disable it for Sleep Focus, as illustrated below.

 1. Open Settings on your iPhone and tap on Focus.

-2. Tap on the Focus mode where you want to disable the Focus status.
+2. Tap on the focus mode where you want to disable the Focus status.